 But it is not as easy to sit and listen to someone.
 When someone tells you how they feel, it is very hard to argue with their feelings.
 I can invalidate and debate a point you say, but I can’t invalidate how you feel.

-During the webinar, Marcus did an exercise on privilege, which was also pretty jarring to me.
+During the webinar, Marcus did an exercise on privilege, which was also pretty jarring.
 At the end of the exercise, I had all ten fingers up, Vincent had five, and Marcus had none.
 This exercise was meant to show the difference in life experiences.
 Marcus’ point was that while we both grew up in Westchester County, we had vastly different experiences and still do.